dotlang/language/README.md

 [KISS rule] (https://en.wikipedia.org/wiki/KISS_principle) and [DRY rule] (https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

-As a 10,000 foot view of the language, code is written in files (called modules) organized in directories (called packages).
+As a 10,000 foot view of the language, code is written in files (called modules) organised in directories (called packages).
 There are functions and types.
 Each function gets one or more input (each of it's own type) and gives an output.
 Types include primitive data types, struct, union, enum and a general type alias.
 Concurrency, templates (generics), lambda expression and exception handling are supported.

-In summary, Electron is C language + Garabage collector + templates (generic programming) + first-class functions + advanced unions + module system + composition and powerful polymorphism + operator customization + simple and powerful standard library + immutability + built-in data validation + exception handling + lambda expressions + closure + powerful built-in data types (hash, string,...) + built-in concurrency + built-in memoization + sane defaults - ambiguity in type declaration - pointers - macros - header files.
+In summary, Electron is C language + Garabage collector + templates (generic programming) + first-class functions + advanced unions + module system + composition and powerful polymorphism + operator customization + simple and powerful standard library + immutability + built-in data validation + exception handling + lambda expressions + closure + powerful built-in data types (hash, string,...) + built-in concurrency + built-in memoization + sane defaults - ambiguities - pointers - macros - header files.

-### Core principles
+### Code organization

 There are three main entities: Primitive data types (`int`, `float`, ...), complex data structures and functions.
 At very few cases compiler does something for the developer automatically.
 Most of the time, developer should do the job manually.